Mythois/KurvKompisAppGroupProject/GoCart/frontend/README.md

 - ShoppingList: The site that shows details about the shoppinglist with the specific title you choose to click on.
 Props: title (String, the title of the shopping list), items (string[], a string array of items) and id (string, an id that makes each shopping list stand out).

-- ListShoppingList: functional component that renders a list of 'ListShoppingListElements', with functionality such as creating and deleteing shopping lists in localstorage.
+- ListShoppingList: Functional component that renders a list of 'ListShoppingListElements', with functionality such as creating and deleteing shopping lists in localstorage.

+- FilterDropDown: The FilterDropdown component is used to create a filter for items based on categories.
+It displays a dropdown menu with radio buttons for selecting different categories.
+When a category is selected, the component triggers a callback function to notify the parent component of the selected category.
+Props: onCategoryChange (Function, a callback function that will be called when the filter category changes.
+It should accept a single argument, the selected category).

+- SortButtons: The SortButtons component provides buttons for sorting items in ascending and descending order.
+It allows users to toggle between sorting options.
+When a sorting option is selected, the component triggers callback functions to notify the parent component about the chosen sorting order.
+Props: onSortAsc (function, a callback function that is called when the ascending sort button is clicked) and onSortDesc (function, a callback function that is called when the descending sort button is clicked).

 ## Pages
 - Home: The home page of the application.